 Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Native Americans.
-A significant historical year for this entry is 1656.
+This historical marker is listed in these topic lists: Forts and Castles • Native Americans • War, US Revolutionary.
+A significant historical date for this entry is September 23, 1779.

 Other nearby markers.
-At least Routes of the Armies (a few steps from this marker); Cayuga Castle (a few steps from this marker); Indian Mound (within shouting distance of this marker); a different marker also named Cayuga Castle (approx. 0.2 miles away); The Frontenac (approx. 0.4 miles away); Old Quarries (approx. 1.1 miles away); John Irving (approx. 1.6 miles away); Zobedia Alleman (approx. 2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Routes of the Armies (here, next to this marker); Missionaries To The Cayuga (a few steps from this marker); Indian Mound (a few steps from this marker); a different marker also named Cayuga Castle (approx. 0.2 miles away); The Frontenac (approx. 0.4 miles away); Old Quarries (approx. 1.1 miles away); John Irving Zobedia Alleman (approx. 2 miles away).
 Touch for a list and map of all markers in Union Springs.

 Credits.
 This page was last revised on February 27, 2020.
 It was originally submitted on February 26, 2020, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 239 times since then and 72 times this year.
-Photos: 1, 2, 3. submitted on February 26, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.
+This page has been viewed 472 times since then and 177 times this year.
+Photo 1. submitted on February 26, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.

 Editor’s want-list for this marker.
 A wide angle photo of the marker and its surroundings. • Can you help?